-A label on the House 12-Volt Fuse panel states the amperage rating and circuit protected for each fuse.
+A label on the panel states the amperage rating and circuit protected for each breaker.

-House 12-Volt Fuses

-(Located on the right-hand side
+House 12-Volt Fuses (Located on right-hand side of Power Converter) -Typical View

-of the power converter)

--Typical View

 The fuse panel accepts only blade type plug-in fuses.
 Always replace fuses with those of the same amperage rating.